mesosphere/dcos-kafka-service/README.md

 For ongoing maintenance of the Kafka cluster itself, the Kafka framework exposes an HTTP API whose structure is designed to roughly match the tools provided by the Kafka distribution, such as `bin/kafka-topics.sh`.

 The examples here provide equivalent commands using both `[dcos-cli](https://github.com/mesosphere/dcos-cli)` (with the `kafka` CLI module installed) and `curl`.
-These examples assume a service named `kafka0` (the default), and the `curl` examples assume a DCOS host of `$DCOS_URI`.
+These examples assume a service named `kafka` (the default), and the `curl` examples assume a DCOS host of `$DCOS_URI`.
 Replace these with appropriate values as needed.

 The `dcos kafka` CLI commands have a `--framework-name` argument, allowing the user to specify which Kafka instance to query.
-The value defaults to `kafka0`, so it's technically redundant to specify `--framework-name=kafka0` in these examples.
+The value defaults to `kafka`, so it's technically redundant to specify `--framework-name=kafka` in these examples.
 The default value for `--framework-name` can be customized via the DCOS CLI configuration:

 ``` bash
 $ dcos config set kafka.framework_name new_default_name